Early Childhood Generalist (Grades 4-5) Endorsement Preparation - Graduate Non-Degree

 - Questions in Anticipation of Licensure Form

 - Evidence of valid Early Childhood P-3 teaching license from the State of Ohio

 Program Learning Outcomes

-Completers of the early childhood generalist program will be able to demonstrate the learning standards in social studies, mathematics, science and writing and reading for grades 4 and 5.
+- Demonstrate the learning standards in social studies, mathematics, science and writing and reading for grades four and five.

 |CI 50093||VARIABLE TITLE WORKSHOP IN CURRICULUM AND INSTRUCTION||1|